 - What themes, approaches, and cultural experiences engage Jewish audiences?

 - What pedagogical approaches allow Jewish institutions to maximize their impact?

 - How can the principles of experiential education enrich the Jewish cultural arts, engagement with Israel, and community-serving enterprises?

-Internships for Full-time Students (Optional for Part-time or Online students)
+Internships are required for Full-time Students, and optional for Part-time or Online students.

 The Experiential Jewish Education program enables students to develop professional skills though participation in three progressively intensive internships (fall, spring, and summer) at Jewish arts, cultural, and educational organizations.
 These fieldwork experiences are supervised closely by site-based mentors and EJE faculty.
 EJE students have completed Fall and Spring internships at: